 Special Services

-The Special Services Department is comprised of three specific areas that support students: Exceptional Education, 504, and Health Services.
-The focus of the department is to provide students with disabilities or health-related challenges the tools and resources to benefit from their educational program.
+Our primary focus is to provide students with disabilities or health-related challenges the necessary tools and resources to fully benefit from their educational programs.

 Services